Coderunner98/Phase--3--Project-/README.md

 1. We recommend investing in fixing defective roads.
 This was the bigger contributor to less preventable crashes, followed by poor visibility, and vehicle defects which is backed by our final model that indicates 75% of crashes in the city were preventable.

 2. We discovered in mapping road defects that the northern side of Chicago has more crashes caused by this than the southern side, we recommend that they Vehicle board of Chicago should focus efforts and funds more on the Northern side of the city because crashes are more likely to take place there.
-This is supported by our model that indicates 25% of road accidents where caused by 'less preventable' but efforts could on road defects to reduce accidents.
+This is supported by our model that indicates 25% of road accidents where caused by 'less preventable' but efforts could be taken on road defects to reduce accidents in the city.

 3. We recommend fixing up road defects in northern Chicago.
 We also suggest a driver education campaign targeting a younger audience between ages 20-39.
 We could potentially incentivize this cohort.
 This is backed up by our analysis that indicates this age group has the highest number of crashes in the city.